Sustainable Cooks

 • Add the sesame oil, ginger, garlic, cabbage, and shredded carrot.
 Cook down for 2-3 minutes or until the cabbage has wilted.

-3 cups cabbage, 1.5 tsp toasted sesame oil, 2 tsp ginger, 1 clove garlic, 1/4 cup shredded carrot
+3 cups cabbage, 1.5 tsp toasted sesame oil, 2 tsp ginger, grated, 1 clove garlic, 1/4 cup shredded carrot

 • Add the green onions, soy sauce, and black pepper.
 Stir and remove from heat.